Misha-Holzman/morning-exercises/js-functions-iteration/README.md

     ```

-5. Write a function to swap to values at two different indicies in an array.
+5. Write a function to swap two values at two different indicies in an array.

 ```
 var swap = function (arr, indexOne, indexTwo) {